Fellowship in Public Service Psychiatry

 Pittsburgh is a city where all young professionals can find a lifestyle that best fits their needs.
 Within walking or short driving distances, there are many parks, hiking trails, water sports, microbreweries, restaurants, clubs and quaint stores.

 As a center for culture and the arts, Pittsburgh is second-to-none for a city its size.
-For sports fans, the city offers the major league thrills of Steelers football, Penguins hockey, and Pirates baseball.
+For sports fans, the city offers the thrill of three professional sports teams — Steelers football, Penguins hockey, and Pirates baseball.

 An ethnically rich city, Pittsburgh has retained its neighborhoods and small communities with surprises everywhere.